w-decker/How-To-Terminal/README.md

 # How-To

-This is a private repository that stores instructions, notes and code on how to use  mac terminal.
+This is a repository that stores instructions, notes and code on how to use  mac terminal.
 This repository is organized into random notes; there is no particular method to going through different files within this repo.

 # Git and Terminal